Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: Finite-sample performance and robustness analysis

 \section{Finite-sample performance and robustness analysis}

-The finite sample performance of the derived high-dimensional asymptotic approximation of the sampling distribution of the estimated optimal portfolio weights is investigated via an extensive Monte Carlo study in this section.
+The finite-sample performance of the derived high-dimensional asymptotic approximation of the sampling distribution of the estimated optimal portfolio weights is investigated via an extensive Monte Carlo study in this section.
 Additionally, we study the robustness of the obtained asymptotic distributions to the violation of the assumption of normality used in their derivation.
-The following two simulation scenarios will be considered in the simulation study:
+The following four simulation scenarios will be considered in the simulation study: